Title

 The Department of Environment and Natural Resources establishes a Priority Chemical List (PCL) under RA 6969, mandating users, importers, and manufacturers to submit Hazardous Wastes Registration Forms and Biennial Reports, with penalties for non-compliance ranging from P10,000 to P50,000.

-Users, importers, and manufacturers of the chemicals enumerated in the Priority Chemical List are required to comply with the requirements.
+Users, importers, and manufacturers of the chemicals listed in the PCL are required to comply.

-Subsequent Biennial Reports must be submitted within fifteen (15) days from the end of each calendar year.
+Completion and submission to the EQD, EMB, of the PCL Biennial Report.
+The first report must be submitted from September 1 to December 31, 1998, and subsequent reports must be submitted within fifteen (15) days from the end of each calendar year.

-Yes, the registration and Biennial Reports must be in a form prescribed by the Department and accompanied with the payment of prescribed fees.
+Registration and Biennial Reports must be in the form prescribed by the Department and must be accompanied by payment of the prescribed fees.

-Violations shall result in a fine of not less than ten thousand pesos (P10,000.00) but not more than fifty thousand pesos (P50,000.00), without prejudice to the institution of criminal proceedings as per RA 6969.
+Violations result in imposition of a fine of not less than PHP 10,000 but not more than PHP 50,000, without prejudice to criminal proceedings under RA 6969.

-Inquiries can be directed to the Environmental Quality Division, Environmental Management Bureau at 99-101 Topaz Building, Kamias Road, Quezon City.
+Inquiries should be directed to the Environmental Quality Division, Environmental Management Bureau, 99-101 Topaz Building, Kamias Road, Quezon City.

 Analyze Cases Smarter, Faster